Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-If you want to know who really controls Neon Therapeutics, Inc. (NASDAQ:NTGN), then you’ll have to look at the makeup of its share registry.
+A look at the shareholders of Neon Therapeutics, Inc. (NASDAQ:NTGN) can tell us which group is most powerful.
 Generally speaking, as a company grows, institutions will increase their ownership.
 Conversely, insiders often decrease their ownership over time.
 Companies that have been privatized tend to have low insider ownership.

-With a market capitalization of US$143m, Neon Therapeutics is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutions own shares in the company.
-Let’s delve deeper into each type of owner, to discover more about NTGN.
+With a market capitalization of US$125m, Neon Therapeutics is a small cap stock, so it might not be well known by many institutional investors.
+In the chart below below, we can see that institutions own shares in the company.
+Let's delve deeper into each type of owner, to discover more about NTGN.

 What Does The Institutional Ownership Tell Us About Neon Therapeutics?